wds4/brainstorm/documents/graas.md

 # Description:

 Centrally hosted relay with one page landing page.
-Calculations of the various scores are handled server-side, as opposed to at [brainstorm.ninja](brainstorm.ninja) where calculations are client-side, resulting in greater friction and a bad user experience.
+Calculations of the various scores are handled server-side for better user experience.
+This is to be contrasted with [brainstorm.ninja](brainstorm.ninja) where calculations are client-side and require a large amount of data to be downloaded to the browser, resulting in a time-consuming and suboptimal user experience.

-Relay will keep track of kind 0, 3, and 10000 notes, along the lines of purplepag.es
+The Service relay will stay as updated as possible with kind 0, 3, and 10000 notes, along the lines of [purplepag.es](purplepag.es).

 ## Free Tier